 However, some diagnostic services require you to pay a copayment, coinsurance, or deductible.
-For situations such as this, Medigap coverage will pick up some out-of-pocket costs.
+For situations such as this, Medigap coverage will pick up some costs.

 For example, Medigap Plan G covers the Part B coinsurance and Part B excess charges.
 Also, with Medigap, you’ll have benefits beyond Medicare.
-Such as additional hospital days.

 Further, you’ll have foreign travel emergency benefits.
 And, if staying in America is your preference, Medigap allows you to see any doctor in the nation that accepts Medicare.

 We understand Medicare is complicated, but it doesn’t have to be a pain.
 Our agents can answer all your questions and give you a complete overview of Medicare.